topojson/topojson/README.md

 }
 ```

+See the [topology test suite](blob/master/test/topology-test.js) for more examples.

 ### Geometry Objects

-Geometry objects in TopoJSON are identical to those in GeoJSON, except that a TopoJSON geometry object defines its coordinates as a sequence of the containing topology's arcs, referenced by zero-based index.
+Geometry objects in TopoJSON are similar to those in GeoJSON, except that a TopoJSON geometry object defines its coordinates as a sequence of the containing topology's arcs, as referenced by zero-based index.
 For example, a line string might be defined as

 ```js
 {"type": "LineString", "arcs": [42]}
 ```

 where *42* refers to the arc `topology.arcs[42]`.
-Note that a line string's coordinates are defined as an array of arcs, rather than a single arc, so that multiple arcs can be concatenated to form the line string as necessary:
+Note that a line string's coordinates are defined as an *array of arcs*, rather than a single arc, so that multiple arcs may be concatenated to form the line string as necessary:

 ```js
 {"type": "LineString", "arcs": [42, 43]}